Re-evaluating Word Mover's Distance: Conclusion

 \section{Conclusion}

 In this paper, we pointed out that the major improvement in WMD against classical baselines is not from the inherent feature of WMD but mainly from the normalization.
 We re-evaluated the performance of WMD and classical baselines and found that classical baselines are competitive with WMD if we normalize the vectors.
-We showed that this is due to the high-dimensional nature of the underlying metric.
-We found that WMD resembled BOW much more than we had thought in two-dimensional illustrations owing to the curse of dimensionality.
+We also found that WMD resembled BOW much more than we had thought in two-dimensional illustrations owing to the high dimensionality of the word embeddings.
 In the process of our re-evaluation, we found several confusing aspects in the original evaluations of the original paper on WMD.
 We pointed them out in this paper to help the following researchers conduct solid evaluations.